Together Reducing Fraud Worldwide

 • Mentoring Opportunities

-Joining to reduce cost of Fall Seminar
+Joining to reduce the cost of the Fall Seminar

 That's great.
 We know that once you join and you see the training and networking opportunities of the Chapter you'll choose to continue being a member of the local chapter.